 You should give a notice of intention to perform the work as well as the nature of the work that needs to be done.
 This notice should be given at least 28 days prior to starting your project.

 Failing to Give Notice

-If you fail to notify your neighbours and start building your fence anyway, your neighbour will have the right to file a complaint against you.
-A fine of up to $10,000 may be charged.
+If you failed to notify your neighbour and started with your fence anyway, your neighbour has the right to file a complaint against you.
+A fine of up to $10,000 will be charged.

 Building Your Own

 All fences have the ability to resist some type of load.
 One advice we always give to people is to remember that a fence will add additional overturning force to their wall.
 This means that there’s an additional weight to your retaining wall since fences can be overturned by strong winds.

 A properly designed and a well built retaining wall can prevent any future mishap such as having the top of your wall collapse.